Skin Trade (film): Plot

 Cassidy travels to Thailand in pursuit of Dragovic.
 Believing that Cassidy has experienced a nervous breakdown, the US authorities have sent Reed to detain him.
-Tony and his partner Nung are ordered to assist with the arrest.
-At Suvarnabhumi airport, Cassidy runs away from the police.
+Vitayakul and his partner Nung are ordered to assist with the arrest.
+At Suvarnabhumi Airport, Cassidy escapes from the police.
 Reed, who has been bribed by Dragovic, kills Nung and blames Cassidy for the murder.
-Vitayakul pursues Cassidy through the streets but fails to capture him.
+Vitayakul pursues Cassidy through the streets, but is unable to capture him.
 Cassidy reaches a nightclub in Poipet.
-After torturing one of Dragovic's men, he discovers the location of Dragovic's current operations.
+After torturing one of Dragovic's men, Cassidy discovers the location of Dragovic's current operations.
 Vitayakul and Reed arrive at the nightclub to arrest Cassidy.
 After fighting with Vitayakul, an injured Cassidy escapes again.
-Meanwhile, Reed uses the timing of a call on Vitayakul's cell phone to discover an informant: Vitayakul's girlfriend Min.
-While Cassidy is attempting to locate Janko, Dragovic's illegitimate son, who oversees Dragovic's human trafficking business in southeast Asia, a shootout erupts between Cassidy and Janko's men.
-Janko flees the warehouse but is killed by Ivan and Goran Dragovic, his half-brothers, on behalf of their father.
-Vitayakul arrives to kill Cassidy, but after learning the truth about his partner's death, he fights and kills Reed instead.
+Reed uses the timing of a call on Vitayakul's cell phone to discover an informant: Vitayakul's girlfriend Min.

+While Cassidy is attempting to locate Dragovic's illegitimate son Janko, who oversees Dragovic's human trafficking business in Southeast Asia, a shootout erupts between Cassidy and Janko's men.
+Janko flees the warehouse, but he is killed by his half-brothers Ivan and Goran Dragovic.
+Vitayakul learns the truth about his partner's death, where he kills Reed instead.
 Janko reveals his father's location before dying.
 The next day, Cassidy and Vitayakul team up and storm Dragovic's compound.
 Ivan is holding Min at gunpoint, but Vitayakul shoots him.
 Cassidy destroys a vehicle with a rocket launcher.
 As a result, Dragovic's helicopter leaves without him.
-During a shootout between the two detectives and Dragovic's men, Goran is killed in a hand-to-hand fight with Vitayakul.
+During a shootout between the two detectives and Dragovic's men, Goran is killed in a fight with Vitayakul.
 After that, Cassidy fights with Dragovic, ultimately stabbing him in the chest, despite Dragovic commandeering a second helicopter.
-Dragovic then tells Cassidy that his daughter Sofia was not killed, but instead sold into the human trafficking trade.
-He fails to learn the whereabouts of his daughter from the dying Dragovic.
+Dragovic tells Cassidy that Sofia is alive and was sold into the human trafficking trade.
+Dragovic dies from his injuries, while Cassidy gets distraught about not learning Sofia's whereabouts.

-In the aftermath, Cassidy says goodbye to Vitayakul and Min.
-He gives them a picture of Sofia and asks them to keep it until he finds her.
-He then sets out in search of his daughter on his own.
+In the aftermath, Cassidy bids farewell to Vitayakul and Min, where he gives them a picture of Sofia and asks them to keep it until he finds Sofia.
+Cassidy sets out in search Sofia on his own.